SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 3. Define the positive feedback.

-When input signal and part of the output signal are in phase, the feedback is called
+When input signal and part of the output signal are in

 Positive feedback.